-Enter any additional comments, including on country context in the field below:
+Enter any additional comments, including on country context in the field below: Action Plan and SWAP Report to be uploaded once review is completed.

 6. Overview of Results by Performance Indicator

 The findings presented here indicate the ratings scored by the UNCT for each Performance Indicator across the seven dimensions of analysis.